 On the example VOR, the missed approach point can be identified only by flying a timed leg using a clock.
 The climb to 3,000 ft is initiated when the final approach time expires.
 In general, it is "inadvisable or impossible" to execute a normal landing from the missed approach point of a non-precision approach procedure.
 The missed approach point is the same for straight-in and circling approaches.

 Also note this procedure requires a descent angle greater than 3 degrees.

 A common mistake when briefing this type of procedure is to state that the missed approach point is 3.8 NM from the final approach fix, or 12.3 DME.
 The correct way to identify the missed approach point is by using the times depicted below the profile view.
 Notice the missed approach point DME is not depicted.
 In this example, DME is used only to identify the top of descent fix and the final approach fix.
-The example procedure KACB VOR RWY 2 was deleted on 8 January 2015.

-Scenario #7: VOR at the Airport On the example VOR, the missed approach point is identified when the VOR direction flag changes to the FROM indication.
+Scenario #7: VOR at the Airport

+On the example VOR, the missed approach point is identified when the VOR direction flag changes to the FROM indication.
 The climb to 2,800 ft is initiated at or before the VOR, and the right turn can be made at or beyond the VOR.

 Similarly, on an NDB approach, the ADF needle would indicate passing the NDB.

 Scenario #8: RNAV without VNAV

-On an LNAV, the missed approach point is the last waypoint depicted in the profile view (RW10).
+On an LNAV, the missed approach point is the last waypoint in the profile view, and is depicted by a block M symbol.

 In case of an early missed approach, no turns are allowed prior to reaching the FIKAM waypoint.

 LP is a slightly more precise RNAV guidance level provided by WAAS.
 The missed approach point is the same for LP, LNAV, and circling approaches.

-Example procedure: KADG RNAV (GPS) RWY 5 NM Holding Pattern OBIHI 3000 ←233° 053° → VGSI and RN glidepath not (VGSI Angle 3 AV coincident 3.00/TCH 32}.
-3000 EZHAF -0530 SECRU HAGVI 1.7 NM 10 1.7 NM 10 to RW05 1.2 NM to RW05 1.2 NM to RW05 GS 3.00° TCH 47 2400 1380 RW RW 6.2 NM - CATEGORY A B C D D LPV DA 1048-3/4 250 (300-3/4) LNAV/ DA VNAV 1119-11⁄4 321 (400-11⁄4) LNAV MDA 1200-1 402 (500-1) 1200-1 1/4 402 (500-11/4) CIRCLING 1300-1 502 (600-1) 1 320-1 522 (600-1) 1320-11⁄2 522 (600-11⁄2) 13 582 380-2 (600-2) Scenario #9: RNAV with VNAV On an LPV or LNAV/VNAV, the missed approach point is that point at which the glide slope intersects the Decision Altitude (DA).
+Scenario #9: RNAV with VNAV

+On an LPV or LNAV/VNAV, the missed approach point is that point at which the glide slope intersects the Decision Altitude (DA).
 In this example, there are two different DAs.
-The missed approach point for the "top-line" minima only is depicted by "the beginning of the dotted missed approach course line."
-The missed approach course for LNAV/VNAV is not depicted in profile view.
+These missed approach points are each depicted by a glide slope "pull-up arrow."
+The missed approach point for LNAV and circling minimums is depicted by the block M symbol in profile view.

 In case of an early missed approach, no turns are allowed prior to reaching the EZHAF waypoint.

 On an LNAV, the missed approach point is the last waypoint depicted in the profile view (RW05).
 In this example, it is difficult to distinguish between the missed approach point and the visual descent point (VDP).
 A pilot would initiate the climb to 3,000 ft between the VDP and RW05.
 Since no turns are allowed and by definition it is impossible to make a normal landing beyond the VDP, there is no reason to wait for RW05.

 The missed approach point is the same for LNAV and circling approaches, but is different from the LPV and LNAV/VNAV.
 In other words, the example procedure has three different missed approach points.

-The missed approach course for LNAV is not depicted in profile view.
-Scenario #10: LOC/VOR Approach This is a technicality mentioned in the FAA handbooks.
+Scenario #10: LOC/VOR Approach

+This is a technicality mentioned in the FAA handbooks.
 A missed approach point might be defined by a cross-radial from a second NAVAID, and identified during the approach using a second receiver.
 However, this is extremely rare and I have yet to find any example of this in a non-military procedure.
 Cross radials are more commonly used to identify a final approach fix.
 Reference KNFW ILS or LOC RWY 17.

 Scenario #11: LOC/DME with RNAV Substitution